 Magazines published by students either as laboratory projects or as independent publications routinely win national honors from the Associated Collegiate Press, the Society for Professional Journalists and the Association for Education in Journalism and Mass Communication.

-SJMC’s broadcast facilities include television and radio studios, and digital audio and video editing systems.
-KDRA can be heard locally on 94.1, and streaming its signal to the web.
+SJMC’s electronic media facilities include a refurbished television studio and control room, podcasting booths, digital editing labs, still photography studio and streaming campus radio station.
 Students can take advantage of unique and extensive opportunities to gain training and experience by working with Drake athletics to produce live sports events, including covering Drake sports events for ESPN3 and regional and national sports events at Drake stadium.
-Drake Communications and Marketing hires student interns to work for the University as photographers, videographers, writers, designers and social media content providers.
+Drake Communications and Marketing hires student interns to work as photographers, videographers, writers, designers and social media content providers.

 Class projects in all majors offer students a chance to interact with Des Moines community members while providing service to a host of non-profit or charitable organizations.
 Such projects also enable students to work closely with faculty as colleagues outside of the traditional classroom setting.

-This focus on applied education extends to the SJMC’s master’s program, where classes have completed projects for such organizations as the World Food and Music Festival, Boys and Girls Clubs and Big Brothers Big Sisters.
+This focus on applied education extends to the SJMC’s master’s program, where students have completed projects for such organizations as the World Food and Music Festival, Boys and Girls Clubs and Big Brothers Big Sisters.

 The 2017 ACEJMC accreditation report cited “a hardworking, productive and dedicated faculty who are passionate about teaching”; “award-winning students who are professionally oriented and partake in multiple internship opportunities”; “the ‘Drake way’ system of advising which focuses on lifelong mentorship between students/alumni and faculty”; a focus on diversity imbued throughout the curriculum, and strong connections with business and professional communities.
 The Drake SJMC is the only accredited journalism program in a private institution in the Midwest and one of only a handful in the country.
 The SJMC's public relations program is one of only 45 accredited programs internationally.